Indo-Pacific bottlenose dolphin: Shark Bay, Australia

 Another study in Shark Bay, Western Australia, on dolphin behavioural responses showed significant changes in the behaviour of targeted dolphins were found when compared with their behaviour before and after approaches by small watercraft.
 Dolphins in the low-traffic site showed a stronger and longer-lasting response than dolphins in the high-traffic site.
 These results are believed to show habituation of the dolphins to the vessels in a region of long-term vessel traffic.
 However, when compared to other studies in the same area, moderated responses, rather, were suggested to be because those individuals sensitive to vessel disturbance left the region before their study began.

 Although these studies do show statistical significance for the effects of whale-watching boats on behavior, what these results mean for long-term population viability is not known.
 The Shark Bay population has been forecast to be relatively stable with little variation in mortality over time (Manlik et al. 2016).

 Conservation

 The Indo-Pacific bottlenose dolphin populations of the Arafura and the Timor Sea are listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 They are listed on Appendix II as they have an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.

 The Indo-Pacific bottlenose dolphin is also covered by Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MoU).
+The population of the Menai Bay Conservation Area in the Zanzibar Archipelago of Tanzania has been researched.

 The Adelaide Dolphin Sanctuary is a marine protected area in the Australian state of South Australia located on the east coast of Gulf St Vincent, which was established in 2005 for the protection of a resident population of Indo-Pacific bottlenose dolphins.